McIvor Shooting Facility

 Four handguns will be made available for the class to try.
 One will be a Browning HP, chambered in 9mm Parabellum (a.k.a.
 9mm Luger or 9x19), a Smith & Wesson Model 10 revolver, chambered in .38 Special, a Smith & Wesson Model 60 revolver, chambered in .38 Special, and a Glock Model 43 chambered in 9mm Parabellum.
 A limited amount of ammunition will be provided for students to shoot during this course, to determine what level of recoil that they can handle.
 If you want to shoot additional rounds, you will have to provide the additional ammo, yourself.
 This course will normally be limited to no more than 8 students, primarily for safety reasons, but also to be able to give each beginning student the necessary one-on-one instructor/student attention.
 You may bring your own handgun and ammunition, and are required to bring your own eye and ear protection, as well as any other personal gear that you deem necessary (such as bug repellent, sunscreen, water, lunch, etc.)

 Students are required to bring: Eye & ear protection, as well as paper & pen to take notes.

-BASIC HANDGUN 200 CLASS: Prerequisite – Basic Handgun 100 Class
+BASIC HANDGUN 200 CLASS (Ages 18 and Up): Prerequisite – Basic Handgun 100 Class

 (2 hours of lecture, 3 hours of shooting on the firing range, and 3 hours of learning how to take apart, clean, and maintain your firearm.)